OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 ### Writing the Code

-// need to run omega2-ctrl gpiomux to put 18 and 19 in gpio mode

 Here's where this experiment is different from the previous, the code we write will be significantly different since we now have five more LEDs to control.
 We'll also be making a little animation instead of just blinking!

 Create a new file `lineUp.py` to hold the code: